Maine Seafood Guide – Oysters

 Both species of oyster are cultured in tidal rivers and bays from hatchery-raised juveniles or “seed.”

 The Eastern or American oyster is a bivalve mollusk native to the east coast of North America.
 Oysters were consumed by Maine’s first inhabitants thousands of years ago, as evidenced by massive, ancient shell middens along the shores of the Damariscotta River estuary.
-Climate changes, and later pollution, depleted populations of the shellfish in more recent times, but now they are back in Maine, thanks in part to University of Maine scientists, whose research helped the industry grow from a handful of enterpreneurs a decade ago to some 45 individuals who currently hold licenses to cultivate oysters in Maine.
+Climate changes, and later pollution, depleted populations of the shellfish in more recent times, but now they are back in Maine, thanks in part to University of Maine scientists, whose research helped the industry grow from a handful of enterpreneurs a decade ago to over 100 oyster-producing companies in Maine.

 Aquaculture has been less successful for European or flat oysters (belons), however a remnant population survives in the Damariscotta River and other growers are experimenting with this oyster, which can bring a higher price.